SmingHub/Sming/README.md

     * Sming has a [host emulator](https://sming.readthedocs.io/en/latest/arch/host/host-emulator.html) that allows libraries and sample applications to be compiled on a Linux/Windows host system and be tested before uploading them to an actual microcontroller.

 ## Compatibility

+### GCC compiler >= 8

+Your GCC compiler should be version 8 or newer!
+See the different architectures for details.
+Newer compilers

+- contain bugfixes
+- produce smaller and better code
+- have features which facilitate code quality, ease of use, etc.

 ### Architecture: ESP8266